About the effect of coffee on different body systems in facts and opinions. Harm from coffee. Statement based on facts

 Harm to the cardiovascular system

-Overexcitation of the nervous system causes the activation of the vasomotor center, and the person's pulse quickens and, since the heart begins to contract faster, and the vessels narrow.
-Despite the short duration of such exposure to caffeine, in coffee drinkers who drink coffee often, the constant hard work of the cardiovascular system leads to an increased risk of developing arterial hypertension and.
+Overexcitation of the nervous system causes activation of the vasomotor center, and a person’s pulse and heart rate increase, as the heart begins to contract faster and the blood vessels narrow.
+Despite the short duration of this effect of caffeine, in coffee lovers who drink coffee frequently, constant hard work of the cardiovascular system leads to an increased risk of developing arterial hypertension and.

-It is especially harmful to drink coffee for those people who suffer from various diseases or have a predisposition to them.
+Drinking coffee is especially harmful for those people who suffer from various diseases or have a predisposition to them.

-The greatest harm to blood vessels and the heart is caused by coffee prepared by brewing, and not in a coffee maker.
+The greatest damage to blood vessels and the heart is caused by coffee prepared by brewing, rather than in a coffee maker.

-Coffee consumption leads to a violation of the absorption of such trace elements and vitamins:
+Coffee consumption leads to impaired absorption of the following microelements and vitamins:

 • sodium;